yupferris/nvscene-presentation/README.md

      - Now of course, some of this is necessary
      - Concretions for our abstractions, the things we depend on, don't just materialize out of thin air
      - But the balance just doesn't feel right.

- - Let's talk about video compression
-   - What is video?
-     - A regular sequence of images
-       - And by "regular" I mean regular intervals
-     - How might we represent a video?
-       - Obvious answer: Sequence of raw images

 ## Additional gif links